Our friend Chef Avi is not what you’d call a fan of cholent, the traditional Ashkenazi-style stew usually eaten on Shabbat after a long, slow cook.

 For this recipe, we partnered with Catoctin Creek Distilling Company, a distillery in Northern Virginia that makes kosher, organic 100% rye whisky.
 It’s available all over the US, and it’s so worth the flavor in your stew and your glass!

-Avi’s Spice Rub (salt, granulated garlic, cumin, ground cloves, ground coriander)
+- 1 ½ tsp of Avi’s Spice Rub (equal parts salt, granulated garlic, cumin, ground cloves, ground coriander)

 Lightly dust the flanken with some kosher salt, granulated garlic and Avi’s Spice Rub.

 Add a small amount of oil to a hot pan and sear the flanken on all sides.
-Allow to cool for a few moments, then slice into chunks between the bones.
+Remove, and sauté the onion in the remaining beef fat.
+Allow the flanken to cool for a few moments, then slice into chunks between the bones.

 To make the sauce, combine tomato paste, white and balsamic vinegars, maple syrup, Avi’s spice rub, and about a cup of Catoctin Creek Rye Whisky.